ripienaar/free-for-dev/README.md

   * [Qoddi](https://qoddi.com) - PaaS service similar to Heroku with a developer-centric approach and all inclusive features.
 Free tier for static assets, staging and developer apps.
   * [FreeFlarum](https://freeflarum.com/) - Community powered free Flarum hosting for up to 250 users (donate to remove watermark from footer).
   * [fleek.co](https://fleek.co/) - Build modern sites and apps on the Open Web and its protocols seamlessly free for, unlimited websites and 50 GB/month bandwidth.
+  * [ihostfull.com](https://www.uhostfull.com/) - Free web hosting with **Unlimited bandwith and storage** (however they will remove executable files, so remember to archive them), no Ads, SSL Enabled, Site Builder, MySQL Databases, Email Accounts, Forwarding, Subdomains, and so on.

 **[⬆ back to top](#table-of-contents)**